chrisreedio/socialment/README.md

 #### Provider Configuration

+> [!IMPORTANT]
+> At this point, you'll need to configure your application to use the provider(s) you want to support.
+> Either configure the needed stock socialite providers or [community maintained providers](https://socialiteproviders.com/).
+> Refer to the [Socialite documentation](https://laravel.com/docs/master/socialite) for more information.
+>
+> This will usually involve installing a package and configuring your application's `config/services.php` file.

+##### Socialment Configuration

 Whether you're using the default providers or adding your own, you'll need to configure them in the `socialment.php` config file.

 Configure the `socialment.php` config file to specify providers in the following format: